 Pricing:

-Limitations: The $299/mo floor prices out small teams and solo recruiters immediately.
-No native automated outreach sequences - you'll need a separate tool for email and LinkedIn messaging.
-AI sourcing credits are tier-gated, which limits the volume of proactive candidate searches on lower plans.
+Limitations: At $299/mo minimum, Workable prices out small teams and solo recruiters immediately.
+No native automated outreach sequences - you’ll need a separate tool for email and LinkedIn messaging.
+Sourcing credits are tier-gated, which limits proactive candidate searches on lower plans.

 Good for: Mid-size companies (50-500 employees) that want an established ATS with AI screening built in.
-The resume anonymization feature is a genuine differentiator for teams concerned about bias compliance.
-Not the right fit for teams that need automated multi-channel outreach or access to a large proprietary candidate database - Workable screens well but doesn't help you find candidates who haven't already applied.
+Resume anonymization is a genuine differentiator for teams concerned about bias compliance.
+Not the right fit for teams that need automated multi-channel outreach or access to a large proprietary candidate database - Workable screens well but doesn’t help you find candidates who haven’t already applied.

 4. Skima AI - Focused Resume Parsing and AI Matching

-Skima AI is a purpose-built resume screening tool that extracts 200+ data points per resume with a claimed 99%+ accuracy rate, including OCR support for scanned PDFs and images.
+Purpose-built for resume screening, Skima AI extracts 200+ data points per resume with a claimed 99%+ accuracy rate, including OCR support for scanned PDFs and images.
 What sets it apart from basic parsers is its AI matching engine: it explains why each candidate fits a role, giving recruiters reasoning behind recommendations rather than just a numerical score.

 Key features: